spendnetwork/Project_Cascade/README.md

 ### Data Cleaning
 1. The module takes both datafiles and creates a new column with the org name cleaned up to help the matching process.
 For example, all company type suffixes (ltd, llp, srl etc) are standardised.
 2. In the same new column, punctuation is removed.
-3. For the public data set which has several address columns, these are all merged into one, with related row entries duplicated.
+3. For the registry data set which has several address columns, these are all merged into one, with related row entries duplicated.

 ### Deduplication
 4. The dedupe module comes into play next in two stages.
-First is the matching phase, which joins together our manual private data to the public data.
+First is the matching phase, which joins together our manual source data to the registry data.
 It does this using [dedupe](https://github.com/dedupeio/csvdedupe)'s `csvlink` command.
 Training data has been provided to provide the best quality matches, and so you are required to do nothing here, however if you want to modify the training data just use the `training` flag when calling the module:
 ```
 python run.py --training
 ```
 It is recommended that you study the dedupe documentation before modifying the training data, as experimentation is required to prevent over or under-fitting of the matching process.
 I have provided some notes at the end of this readme to explain my methods.

-5. Second, the module takes this matched data and assigns rows into groups called clusters, in the event that two rows within the private data actually refer to the same company.
+5. Second, the module takes this matched data and assigns rows into groups called clusters, in the event that two rows within the source data actually refer to the same company.
 This outputs both a cluster_ID and a confidence score of how likely that row belongs to that cluster.

 ### Further Data Manipulation
-6. We now have our matched and clustered dataset, which means that our private data is now linked to registry/public data for verification and it is also grouped into clusters so we don't eg: contact the same company twice.
+6. We now have our matched and clustered dataset, which means that our source data is now linked to registry/registry data for verification and it is also grouped into clusters so we don't eg: contact the same company twice.
-If any data **within a cluster** hasn't been matched to public data , then if there is a match anywhere within that cluster, that public data is applied to the rest of the cluster.
+If any data **within a cluster** hasn't been matched to registry data , then if there is a match anywhere within that cluster, that registry data is applied to the rest of the cluster.
 This is to increase the number of absolute matches.
 Quality control comes next.

 ### Extracting the best matches
 7. Because of the many different ways of writing a company name, dedupe's matching/clustering phase can only take us so far.